Specimen Submission Guidelines

 As part of our OSF quality culture and mission, we are dedicated to following these regulations in order to ensure the highest level of safety for the patients we jointly serve.

-GUIDELINES THAT MUST BE FOLLOWED WHEN SUBMITTING LAB SPECIMENS TO OSF SYSTEM LABORATORY
+GUIDELINES THAT MUST BE FOLLOWED WHEN SUBMITTING LAB SPECIMENS TO OSF HEALTHCARE LABORATORY

 - Specimen label must contain the required two, unique identifiers.
 The two identifiers on the label must match the corresponding identifiers on the order/requisition.